Important information for service regarding COVID-19

 - Driscoll and Whitman’s dining halls will offer a served buffet, as well as prepackaged meals for students to grab on the go.
 New hot and cold air screens installed will allow a variety of prepackaged meal items such as Fruit Cups, Yogurt Cups, Breakfast Sandwiches, Grain Bowls, Pasta Bowls, Deli Sandwiches, Garden Salads with and without protein & vegan options, etc.

-- Snack Bar, 82 Grill & Grab & Go will be mobile ordering only through the new GET App.
+- Snack Bar, 82 Grill & Fresh-N-Go will be mobile ordering only through the new GET App.
 There will be designated pick up locations, using hot and cold air screens to keep food at the proper temp with the students’ names on the item for pick up.

 - Snack Bar Late Night Closed, staff members within the late-night program who can work during the day will assist with the new served vs self serve model, that will require additional staff to serve and keep lines moving.